Otara Foundation

 The Otara Foundation collaborates with its accredited partners to promote large and medium-scale reforestation projects in Sri Lanka.

-In addition, because it is the Foundation’s mandate that every life matters and every little effort is a step in the right direction, we support and promote smaller individual initiatives in reforestation and replanting.
-These include:
+In addition, because it is the Foundation's mandate that every life matters and every little effort is a step in the right direction, we support and promote smaller individual initiatives in reforestation and replanting.

-• June 2018 – Tree Planting at Viharamahadevi Park
+• June 2018 — Tree planting at Viharamahadevi Park

-• August 2017 – Tree Planting for Otara’s Birthday
+• August 2017 — Tree planting for Otara's birthday

 Conservation